 The Yoga Lounge is a place where you can walk right off the street and fall into a perfect flow to work out the stresses of the day.
 The bright, ground-level studio offers all flavours of yoga — you’ll find some fast-paced class like Vinyasa or Yogalates, or you can go for something mindful and meditative.
 Find this welcoming spot in Downtown Toronto at the corner of Sherbourne and Adelaide.

-Now at nine proud studios, one being in Etobicoke, Power Yoga Canada has proven that power, grace, and positivity all belong in the same flow.
-From Oshawa to City Centre, this popular community brings in beginners and expert yogis into one sweaty, tight-knit tribe.
+Now at eight proud studios in the GTA (plus yoga spaces in St. Catharines and Muskoka), Power Yoga Canada has proven that power, grace, and positivity all belong in the same flow.
+From Oshawa to City Centre, and from hot power yoga to deep, restorative flows by candlelight, this popular community brings in beginners and expert yogis into one sweaty, tight-knit tribe.

-This place has been helping Torontonians find their zen since 1999, and as the name implies, this studio at College Station and at Broadview Station is truly a sanctuary.
-Here, you’ll bend and stretch in a room full of fellow yogis that will support you on and off the mat — community it what this place is all about.
-Plus, they’ve got a ton of different practices for you to get your OM on in, so there’s a good chance you’ll find the fit to your flow.
+This place has been helping Torontonians find their zen since 1999, and as the name implies, these studios at College Station and at Broadview Station are truly sanctuaries.
+There, you’ll bend and stretch in a room full of fellow yogis that will support you on and off the mat — community is what this place is all about.
+Plus, they’ve got a ton of different practices for you to get your OM on in, so there’s a good chance you’ll find the right fit for your flow.